 The Programme’s Philosophy:

-Guided by our school’s vision to Learn with Purpose, Serve with Passion and to Lead with Heart, the Research Scholarship Programme is committed in providing our students the opportunity to stretch their intellectual capacity and talents in areas beyond the core curriculum.
+Guided by our school’s vision to Learn with Purpose, Serve with Passion and to Lead with Heart, the Research Scholars Programme is committed in providing our students the opportunity to stretch their intellectual capacity and talents in areas beyond the core curriculum.